Loading...

 How to consume Breakfast omellete without glucose spikes

-Incorporate vegetables like spinach, bell peppers, or tomatoes into your omelette.
-These add fiber, which can help slow down the absorption of glucose.
+Add vegetables like spinach, bell peppers, or mushrooms to your omelet.
+They can help slow the absorption of glucose into the bloodstream.

-Sprinkle some nuts or seeds on top of your omelette for additional fiber and healthy fats.
+Sprinkle some nuts or seeds like almonds or chia seeds on top of your omelet for added texture and blood sugar stability.

 healthspan-mbl